xyzy10/bash/README.md

 ```

 tar_each.sh
   It will gzip each file inside the the given dir, and put into a new directory at the same level call compressed_log.
-It will skip the following extension:.tgz
+It will skip the common compression extension like .tgz .zip .7z .rar .bz2 .gz etc (for detail see the tar_each.sh)

 ```
 tar_each dir/